SummaryRead the full fact sheet

 The underlying cause of irritable bowel syndrome is still unknown, but certain factors have been found to ‘trigger’ attacks in susceptible individuals.
 These include:

 - Infection – an episode of gastroenteritis will often result in persistent bowel symptoms, long after the offending bacteria or virus has been eliminated.
 The cause of this is unknown, but may involve changes to nerve function in the bowel or changes in the normal bacterial population of the bowel.
-Up to 25 per cent of IBS may be due to this problem.

-- Food intolerance – impaired absorption of the sugar lactose (found in dairy and many processed foods) is the most common dietary trigger for IBS.
+- – impaired absorption of the sugar lactose (found in dairy and many processed foods) is the most common dietary trigger for IBS.
 Other sugars believed to trigger IBS are fructose (present in many syrups) and sorbitol.

-- General diet – low-fibre diets can exacerbate the constipation of constipation-predominant IBS.
+- General diet – can exacerbate the constipation of constipation-predominant IBS.
 Some people find spicy or sugary foods cause problems.
 However, many experts are sceptical about the role of general diet, once specific food intolerances have been eliminated.

 - Emotional stress – strong emotions, such as anxiety or stress, can affect the nerves of the bowel in susceptible people.